 Mass Transfer Modeling in NeqSim

-This document provides detailed documentation of the mass transfer models implemented in the NeqSim fluid mechanics package.
+This document provides detailed documentation of the mass transfer models implemented in the NeqSim fluid mechanics package, focusing on diffusivity correlations and reactive mass transfer.

 Table of Contents